Indefinite Leave to Remain (ILR)

 The combined annual salary of you and your partner must be at least £18,600.

-The ‘minimum income requirement’ also include extra money if you have children who:
+The ‘minimum income requirement’ also includes extra money if you have children who:

 • are not British or Irish citizens